cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

     *default:* []
   * `instance_type`
     The instance's type.
-All available instance types can be found here:  https://cloud.google.com/compute/docs/machine-types
+All available instance types are listed here:  https://cloud.google.com/compute/docs/machine-types

     *type:* string
     *default:* n1-standard-1
   * `name`
     Optional instance name.
-By default it will be instance id.
+By default it will be the instance ID.

     *type:* string
     *default:*
   * `zone`
     Optional zone name.
-If not given, this instance will be deployed in default zone.
+If not provided, this instance will be deployed in the default zone.

     *type:* string
     *default:*
   * `tags`
     Optional tags.
-If not given, this instance will have a tag only with its name.
+If not provided, this instance will have a tag only with its name.

     *type:* string
     *default:*
   * `external_ip`
-    Should the Instance be created with an externally-accessible IP address.
-This will be an ephemeral IP.
-If you would like to use an IP address which can be transferred to another Instance then connect this Instance to an `Address` node using the `cloudify.gcp.relationships.instance_connected_to_ip` relationship.
+    Whether the instance should be created with an externally-accessible IP address.
+This will be an virtual IP.
+To use an IP address that can be transferred to another instance, connect this instance to an `Address` node using the `cloudify.gcp.relationships.instance_connected_to_ip` relationship.

     *type:* boolean
     *default:* False
   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
   * `block_project_ssh_keys`
-    Disable project-wide ssh keys for this Instance
+    Disable project-wide SSH keys for this instance.

     *type:* boolean
     *default:* False